 Synonyms: mastalgia, mastodynia

-Pain is one of the most common breast symptoms experienced by women and management requires careful assessment and diagnosis.
+Breast pain is one of the most common breast symptoms experienced by women, and management requires careful assessment and diagnosis.
 There is often understandable anxiety associated with the symptom, particularly about breast cancer.
 This worry is often the reason women seek medical evaluation.
-The risk of cancer in a woman presenting with breast pain as an isolated symptom is extremely low and suitable reassurance can usually be given.
+The risk of cancer in a woman presenting with breast pain as an isolated symptom is extremely low as breast pain is one of the least associated symptoms of breast cancer, present only in 0.5% to 2% of patients later diagnosed with cancer.
+Therefore suitable reassurance can usually be given.

 Breast pain is uncommon in men.
-Pain and tenderness may occur in men who develop gynaecomastia secondary to medication, hormonal factors, cirrhosis and other conditions.
+Breast pain and tenderness may occur in men who develop gynaecomastia secondary to medication, hormonal factors, cirrhosis and other conditions.
 Cyclical breast pain is confined to women but both non-cyclical breast pain and extramammary pain can occur in men.
-The assessment of these types of pain is similar for men and women.
+The assessment of these types of breast pain is similar for men and women.

 Breast pain is typically approached according to its classification as: